 Add terms and conditions to your webshop

 Once you've drawn up your terms and conditions, you'll want to add them to your webshop so your visitors can review them.
-Usually, this content has its own page and a link to it is placed at the bottom of the page, i.e. the footer.
+Usually, this content has its own page and a link to that page is placed at the bottom of your webshop, i.e. in the footer.

 Add terms and conditions during the order process

-You can also require customers to agree to your terms and conditions before they can place an order.
+You can also ask your customers to agree to your terms and conditions before placing an order.

-Go to the Webshop tab and click on Settings in the menu on the left.
+Go to the Webshop tab and click on Configuration in the menu on the left.

-When a customer places an order via your webshop, they'll see the message in the screenshot below before they can finalize the order.
+When a customer places an order in your webshop, they'll see the message in the screenshot below before they can finalize their order.